opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Q: If we use a JS implementation, will we run into foreseeable performance issues that would be solved by libgit2?

 A: I don't think so as git operations are not heavy.
 Especially for use cases of Inlang.
+Heaviest useful operation might be rebase?
+Rebase doesn't exist in Iso Git so we can't benchmark it to say conclusively but intution says it shouldn't be an issue.

 ## Git compiled to WASM